LBC-LNBio/KVFinder-web/docs/_sources/_webservice/index.rst.txt

     docker-compose build

-To start the KVFinder-web service, use the command below at the root of KVFinder-websevice repository (where docker-compose.yml file is located).
+To start the KVFinder-web service, use the command below at the root of KVFinder-web-service repository (where docker-compose.yml file is located).

 .. code-block:: bash